 er often obtains information, leaves a message for someone, and/or provides information.
+Because Amanda is referred to as "she," callers and users are referred to as "he."

 user Someone with an extension that Amanda

 transfers calls to and/or stores messages for.
 A user can access Amanda to play, delete, and send messages as well as set personal options such as Do Not Disturb.